 - BIOL 460 – Senior Seminar (Species & the Species Concept; The Physiology of Human Modification; The Biology of Superheroes; The Biology of Death)

 - BIOL 481 – Radford Amazonian Research Expedition

 - BIOL 489 – Darwin and Victorian Science

 - HNRS 310 – Special topics in Honors (Evolution the Board Game; Talking Controversy in Science)

 I’m interested in how organisms cope with a changing world; how they survive disturbance and bounce back from damage and disruption.
 Specifically, I’m interested in integrative resilience processes; how the actions and interactions of different physiological and behavioral systems working across levels of organization can help animals to cope with and prepare for major life challenges, like development, reproduction and stressful situations.

 Projects that students in my lab are currently working on include:

-Some of my past research has explored the interaction of stimuli traits, sex differences and stress state on neophobia in songbirds, differences in neuroendocrinology and receptor dynamics in native and invasive songbirds in Tibet, variation in hormone receptor patterns in expanding populations of songbirds in the Pacific Northwest, and species variation in natural fear and stress responses in old world monkeys.
-In my lab we use a wide range of techniques to study and experimentally manipulate physiology, including ELISA hormone assays, automated behavioral tracking systems, histology, immune assays, neurohormonal modulation, and in situ hybridization.
-We also spend a lot of time in the field catching birds in big nets and a lot of time in the lab working with bugs in tanks.
+Some of my past research I’ve done has explored: sex-related differences in hormonal patterns in parenting bluebirds, interaction of stimuli traits, sex differences and stress state on neophobia in songbirds, hormones controlling sociality in spiders, differences in neuroendocrinology and receptor dynamics in native and invasive songbirds in Tibet, variation in hormone receptor patterns in expanding populations of songbirds in the Pacific Northwest, and species variation in natural fear and stress responses in old world monkeys.
+In my lab we use a wide range of techniques to study and experimentally manipulate physiology, including ELISA hormone assays, automated behavioral tracking systems, immunohistological assays, and neurohormonal modulation.

-If you think you might be interested in learning more about the research projects in my lab please contact me directly.
+If you think you might be interested in learning more about the research projects in my lab please feel free to email me!